ZipLoRA: Any Subject in Any Style by Effectively Merging LoRAs: Conclusion and Future Work

-In this paper, we have introduced \textbf{\name{}}, a novel method for seamlessly merging independently trained style and subject LoRAs.
-Our approach unlocks the ability to generate \textbf{any subject in any style} using sufficiently powerful diffusion models like SDXL.
+In this work, we have introduced \textbf{\name{}}, a novel method for seamlessly merging independently trained style and subject LoRAs.
+Our approach unlocks the ability to generate \textbf{any subject in any style} using contemporary diffusion models like SDXL.
 By leveraging key insights about pre-trained LoRA weights, we surpass existing methods for this task. \name{} offers a streamlined, cheap, and hyperparameter-free solution for simultaneous subject and style personalization, unlocking a new level of creative controllability for diffusion models.
+While \name{} focuses on merging a pair of a subject and a style LoRA, combining more than two subject/style LoRAs can be considered as a future work.

-\textbf{Acknowledgements.} We thank Prafull Sharma, Meera Hahn, Jason Baldridge and Dilip Krishnan for helpful discussions and suggestions.
+\textbf{Acknowledgements.} We thank Prafull Sharma, Meera Hahn, Jason Baldridge, and Dilip Krishnan for helpful discussions and suggestions.
 We also thank Kihyuk Sohn for helping with the generation of StyleDrop results. {

 }